FH-Campus-Wien-WEB/web24-exercise-1/README.md

     npm start

-When using the start script, remember that you need to *restart the server whenever you make changes* on the backend!
+When using the start script, remember to *restart the server whenever you make changes* on the backend!

 To avoid restarting the server manually each time after making a change, there is a second, **recommended** option.
 This option is to start the server using [`nodemon`](https://www.npmjs.com/package/nodemon). `nodemon` will not only start your server, but also monitor your code for changes you make.
-As a consequence, when using `nodemon`, you do not have to restart your server when making changes, which is quite helpful during development.
+Consequently, when using `nodemon`, you do not have to restart your server when making changes, which is quite helpful during development.

-There is no need to install `nodemon` explicitely, it is already a development dependency of the project you cloned.
+There is no need to install `nodemon` explicitly, it is already a development dependency of the project you cloned.

 To run your server using `nodemon`, you can use the `start-nodemon` script by running